JasonYao/NYU-Bobst-Library-Reservation-Automator/README.md

 y
 ```

 3.)
+Now you'll need to have your .csv file on hand - build a google docs that asks for a person's username
+and password (since it's the most efficient way), and save export the Google form as `userLogins.csv`.
+If you
+don't want to use the .csv format, just manually edit the `settings.py` file.

+4.)
 Simply use `./run.sh` to check and download dependencies if required, and build a localized virtual environment automatically.

 OPTIONAL:
 To set up daily automatic reservations, it's best to use your own server that's online 24 hours.
 I will be using [Phi Kappa Sigma's](https://skullhouse.nyc)
 webserver since the reservations will nominally be for the use of fraternity members.

-4.) run ` ./time ` to have your server/computer run the program every x time.
+5.) run ` ./time ` to have your server/computer run the program every x time.
 You will be prompted to insert the time
 between jobs, please don't be an ass and set it to every 1 seconds, that'll just wreck your computer, and I absolve myself
 of any liability for your stupidity.